metrofun/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps: make grayscale, canny lines detector, gaussian blurring, taking haugh transform, clustering in haugh space, drawing clustered lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I clustered hough lines using GMM without normalization into 3 clusters, two for lines and one more for noise.
+Since Gaussians are very sensitive to noise.
+Then I picked clustered means with good slope and draw them.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Field of view is hardcoded, lines can't band, lines are noisy, works only under similar weather conditions

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+More tuning would help, but bettwe way would be to use some kind of spatio-temporeral 3D CNNs